Travel Behavior Inventory (TBI)

 If you received a mailed invitation to participate in the 2018 to 2019 Household Travel Survey, please visit the Travel Behavior Inventory study website to participate and learn more about the study.

 The 2018 study will run from October 2018 through October 2019.

 Did you know that your travel patterns help shape the transportation system of the Twin Cities metro area?

 Our daily commutes to and from work.
 Our errands around town.
 Vacations and visits to relatives.
 Even bike rides and walks.
-All of these trips figure into the “travel demand” in the region, which affects the plan for highways, transit facilities, and bike and pedestrian connections.
+All of these trips are part of the “travel demand” in the region that helps shape plans for highways, transit facilities, and bike and pedestrian connections.

-Data from the 1990 and 2000 TBIs was instrumental in planning and justifying every major transportation project built in the region in the past decade.
+Data from the previous TBI studies in 2000 and 2010 was instrumental in the planning and approval of every major transportation project built in the region in the past 10 years.